edwardgerhold/syntaxjs/README.md

 A few JSDoc comments will replace the chaotic few comments left between.

 (****) typed mem and stack machine is a must for me but it will still take a while.
-But then we´ll also have Weak Maps and Weak Refs.
+But then we´ll also have Weak Maps, Weak Sets, and Weak Refs.

 New: Multiple Realms